pingidentity/pingone-verify-mobile-sdk-ios/README.md

     * BlinkID.xcframework

     * VoiceSdk.xcframework

+    * NeoInterfaces.xcframework

+    * LanguagePackProvider.xcframework

+    * IDLiveFaceIAD.xcframework

+    * IDLiveFaceDetection.xcframework

+    * IDLiveFaceCamera.xcframework

+    * GeoLocationProvider.xcframework

 2. Right click from your project folder and select **Add Files to (your project name)**.

+## ⚠️ IMPORTANT: Using Wallet and Verify SDKs in the Same Application

+When integrating both the Wallet SDK and Verify SDK into a single application, note that they share common dependencies located in the SDK/Common directory.
+These shared modules contain utilities and components required by both SDKs.

+### Dependencies Configuration

+- If using **only the Wallet SDK** → include `Wallet/SDK/Common`
+- If using **only the Verify SDK** → include `Verify/SDK/Common`
+- If using **both Wallet and Verify** → include inly once instance of `SDK/Common` (preferably from `Wallet/SDK/Common`)

+** ⚠️ DO NOT INCLUDE BOTH `Wallet/SDK/Common` & `Verify/SDK/Common` in your project**

+Including multiple copies of SDK/Common can result in:

+  - Build time errors (e.g. duplicate symbols)
+  - Runtime crashes due to conflicting modules
+  - Increased binary size due to unnecessary duplication

 3. Add `import PingOneVerify` to the top of the Swift file where the SDK is initialized